boscoh/bookletpdf/readme.md

 # bookletpdf

-Bookletpdf simplifies the building of PDF's with table-of-contents, page numbers, figures and graphs.
+Simplifies building a PDF in reportlab with TOC, pages, figures and graphs.

 ## Installation